ibm-cloud-docs/openwhisk/plan.md

 ## Architect your code
 {: #plan_architect}

 You might need to make some tweaks to your existing code for it to run in {{site.data.keyword.openwhisk}}.
-If you have not written your code yet, keep these things in mind as you write it.
+If you don't have your code yet, keep these things in mind as you write it.
 {: shortdesc}

 1. Componentize your code.